Chonlathorn Kongyingyong: Singing

 In November 2019, Captain was part of the HUMAN ERROR project.
 The HUMAN ERROR project is a compilation of three short movies and three songs by three artists, that is Jaylerr, Captain and Paris.
 The titles of the short films are BLUE for Jayler, WHITE for Captain and RED for Paris.
-Captain appears as supporting actor in the two of the films, and as lead in his own short film titled, 'White Captain'.
+Captain appears as supporting actor in two of the films, and as lead in his own short film titled, 'White Captain'.
 Captain's song in the project is titled 'Color Blind'.

 The Color Blind music video directed by Songyos Sugmakanan dropped on November 28, 2019, on Line TV Original Album.

 Personal life

 Captain graduated from Mahidol University International Demonstration School and enrolled in the Faculty of Social Communication Innovation at Srinakharinwirot University.
+He graduated with a Bachelor's Degree in November 2020.
 He has a passion for photography, saying he loves taking candid photos of people on the street most.
 Captain's photography hobby gave him a chance to try out a photo shoot with ElleThailand.
 He also has a deep love for art.
 His hobbies also include listening to music.